Frequently Asked Questions

 It is not necessary.

-Yes.
-The above situation belongs to the transfer of funds between sub-accounts, so it is not subject to the monthly maximum contribution amount of 3,300 patacas, but all the balance in the government-managed sub-account must be transferred.
-Please also note that the funds in the government-managed sub-account can be transferred in and transferred out only once a year.
+Yes, you can.
+The situation referred to in the question is a transfer of funds between sub-accounts, which is not subject to the maximum monthly contribution amount of 3,500 patacas, but all the balance in the government-managed sub-account must be transferred.
+Please also note that the funds in the government-managed sub-account can only be transferred out once and transferred in once a year.

 Yes.